The AHRA has a wide variety of trails for every outdoor enthusiast, from the hiker to the mountain biker and OHV rider.

 - McIntyre Hills Wilderness Study Area (WSA) can be accessed from the Five Points Campground.
 A trail begins between campsites #4 and #5, but much of the McIntyre Hills WSA is comprised of undesignated, or social, trails.
 A trail map on the entrance station shows the trail's alignment.

 There are many trails for off-highway vehicle riding in the AHRA.
-These include the Four Mile and Texas Creek Area which includes a new Texas Creek Trail map.
+These include the Four Mile and Texas Creek areas.
 View additional US Forest Service trails also.

 Other Public Lands Trails

 If hiking is part of your vacation plan, AHRA can direct you to trails originating from our sites or can even give you information on climbing a "fourteener", a mountain that is 14,000 or more feet high.
 There are also many popular hikes in the surrounding San Isabel National Forest.
 For more information, also see Central Colorado Hiking and Backpacking Information, and the Pike/San Isabel National Forest Recreation page.